August Spångberg: Early political activism (1908-1921)

 As a young man he was active in both the workers' temperance and political youth movements.
-His first organizational affiliation was with the Nykterhetsorden Verdandi (NOV) Lodge "Nytt Hopp" (New Hope) in Korsnäs, Dalarna County, in 1908, followed by joining the Social Democratic Youth Club (Socialdemokratiska Ungdomsklubben).
+His first organizational affiliation was with the Nytt Hopp (New Hope) lodge of Nykterhetsorden Verdandi (NOV) in Korsnäs, Dalarna County, in 1908, followed by joining the Social Democratic Youth Club (Socialdemokratiska Ungdomsklubben).
 In 1912, he was arrested by police along with other youth club members for distributing anti-militarist leaflets at Nora market.

-After moving to Charlottenberg in Värmland in 1913, Spångberg became involved in rebuilding the local Social Democratic Youth Club and International Organisation of Good Templars (Internationella Godtemplarorden), and was one of the founders of the local workers' commune.
+After moving to Charlottenberg in Värmland in 1913, Spångberg became involved in rebuilding the local Social Democratic Youth Club and International Organization of Good Templars (Internationella Godtemplarorden), and was one of the founders of the local workers' commune.
 As a railway worker, he joined the branch of the Swedish Railway Workers' Union in Charlottenberg, where he was appointed as a congress delegate in 1918 and elected to the board of the union.

 In the 1917 split of the Social Democratic Party, Spångberg joined the Left Socialist group.
 His strong anti-militarist and internationalist commitment was one of the factors that brought him to the left wing of the movement.